Save The Sharks

 Fish using Great White to exfoliate

-Public perception has also played a role in their decline.
+Public perception has also played a major role in their decline.
 Films like Jaws contributed to a widespread fear of sharks, portraying them as aggressive predators rather than essential parts of the ecosystem.
 In reality, sharks are highly intelligent animals that rarely pose a threat to humans.
-The narrative surrounding them needs to shift from fear to respect and understanding.
+The narrative surrounding them needs to shift from fear to respect, understanding, and innovation in reducing conflict between humans and marine life.

 Basking shark

-Sharks represent resilience, strength, and balance.
-Protecting them means protecting the ocean itself.
 While some regions have begun to ban shark finning, there is still much work to be done.
-Through awareness, advocacy, and education, we can begin to change the narrative and ensure that these incredible creatures continue to thrive for generations to come.
+Through awareness, design thinking, and education, we can begin to change the narrative and ensure that these incredible creatures continue to thrive for generations to come.